TeagrinForde/TeagrinForde/README.md

 Full Stack Web Developer
 ------------------------

 I have been learning code over the past six months while changing careers from education into web development.
 As a passionate, life-long learner I enjoy the challenges and problem solving aspects of being a full-stack developer.
-Teaching secondary math for fifteen years has given me the soft skills necessary to excel within this field and I am excited for my new journey.
+Teaching secondary math for fifteen years has given me the skills necessary to excel within this field and I am excited for my new journey.

 *   🌍  I'm based in Atlanta, Georgia
 *   ✉️  You can contact me at [teagrinb@gmail.com](mailto:teagrinb@gmail.com)
 *   🧠  I'm learning Full-Stack Coding Bootcamp at Georgia Institute of Technology
 *   🤝  I'm open to collaborating on Everything!
-Learning new languages, even tech languages, requires collaboration and conversation.
+Learning new languages, especially tech languages, requires collaboration and conversation.

 ### Skills